Patapom/webgl/Web/blog/patapom/docs/BRDF/MSBRDFEnergyCompensation2.md

 ### Simplification

-First, we begin by noticing that due to the isotropic nature of the MSBRDF, the MSBRDF is radially symmetric thus only the [Zonal Harmonics](../SHPortal/#estimating-the-lambertian-brdf-sh-coefficients) coefficients should be non zero.
+First, we begin by noticing that due to the isotropic nature of the MSBRDF, it is radially symmetric thus only the [Zonal Harmonics](../SHPortal/#estimating-the-lambertian-brdf-sh-coefficients) coefficients should be non zero.
 This allows us to rewrite:

 $$